mckjoe/mySite/README.md

+## My Site

+### To view this site please visit http://josephmckinneyphotographyv2.herokuapp.com

+## This website is still being developed and is not complete.
+Feel free however to look and see where I am going, and to click on the links to the websites I have built if you want to also check them out.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>